vishnusharma7/College-Treasures/README.md

 ## Getting Started

-1. Clone the repository: `git clone https://github.com/your-username/CampusSwapHub.git`
+1. Clone the repository: `git clone https://github.com/your-username/CampusTreasure.git`
-2. Navigate to the project directory: `cd CampusSwapHub`
+2. Navigate to the project directory: `cd CampusTreasure`
 3. Open the index.html file in your preferred browser.

 ## Contributing

-If you'd like to contribute to CampusSwapHub, please check out our [Contribution Guidelines](CONTRIBUTING.md).
+If you'd like to contribute to Campus Treasure, please check out our [Contribution Guidelines](CONTRIBUTING.md).

 ## License